AstrobioMike/AstrobioMike.github.io/bash/basics.md

 ---
 <br>
 <h1>Congrats on getting through the basics!</h1>
-Some of these things may seem trivial as used in these examples here, and I know that can make the effort required to learn to use them harder to come by, but these basics really are the foundation to do everything at the command line.
+Some of these things may seem trivial as used in these examples here, and I know that can make the effort required to learn to use them harder to come by, but these basics really are the foundation to doing everything at the command line.
 Understanding the general rules of commands, their arguments, and the required syntax will make everything you try to do easier.

 There are a lot of base commands in *bash*, and a dizzying number of optional arguments for most of them.
 Again, google is our friend.
 If you end up working in the terminal window enough, you will remember some things, but also you will often do a quick search to remember what the flag is for a specific argument, or how exactly a specific command works.
 This really isn't about memorization overall.